kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

         - [GCP (Google Cloud Platform)](https://cloud.google.com/)
 - Model CV (Cross Valisation)
 - Model hyperparameters:
+    - Methods:
         - Grid search
         - Successive halving
         - BOHB
+    - Tools:
+        - [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) is a Python library for fast hyperparameter tuning at scale. | [Paper](https://arxiv.org/abs/1807.05118)
+        - [Optuna](https://optuna.org/) is an open source hyperparameter optimization framework to automate hyperparameter search.
+It is framework agnostic you can use it with any machine learning or deep learning framework. | [Paper](https://dl.acm.org/doi/10.1145/3292500.3330701)
 - Model inference:
     - on CPUs
     - on GPUs